 Pandora at Park Opening

-Your real itinerary begins at the 60 day window, getting a FastPass for Flight of Passage in Pandora – World of Avatar.
+Your real itinerary begins 60 days ahead of time, getting a FastPass for Flight of Passage in Pandora – World of Avatar.
 Frankly, getting this pass at exactly 60 days is pretty difficult.
-Instead, if it’s an option, plan your Animal Kingdom day for a little later in the trip so that getting the FastPass once your window opens up is easier accomplished.
+Instead, if it’s an option, plan your Animal Kingdom day for a little later in the trip so that getting the FastPass once your window opens up is easier to accomplish.
 Get this FastPass for as early as possible.
 If you can’t get the Flight of Passage FastPass then Na’vi River Journey will do.

 Assuming you were able to get a Flight of Passage FastPass, we will start the actual day at Na’vi River Journey.
 Plan to get to Animal Kingdom’s gates about half an hour before opening and go straight to the attraction.
 Once you are done with the ride, use your FastPass for Flight of Passage.
 If you couldn’t get the Flight of Passage FastPass then flip these steps and arrive at the gates about an hour before opening.
 If the park isn’t very busy yet then you could try to fit in an extra ride on Flight of Passage because it is that good of an attraction.
 If the wait is longer than half an hour after Na’vi River Journey then just move on.

 After the attraction, soak in Pandora’s sights for a few minutes.
 While this plan will have you back in the land several times throughout the day, it is beautiful in the morning light.
 Get a lay of the land and enjoy one of the most enveloping lands Disney has ever created.
 For more information on Pandora, here is our touring plan.